Integrate Cloud Database (MySQL) using Logstash

 Install Logstash

-This is an example of installing Logstash on a Server.
-The installation process includes processes for both ElasticSearch and OpenSearch.
-You must install it according to the version you are using to conduct a normal testing.
+This section introduces an example of installing Logstash on a server.
+The installation process includes steps for both Elasticsearch and OpenSearch.
+Install the version that matches the service you are using to ensure proper testing.

 STEP 1.
 Install Java